MainulDip/AssemblyStudy/Background.md

         - Data register (EDX): used in input/output operations.
 It is also used with AX register along with DX for multiply and divide operations involving large values. its lower half DX (16bit) = DH + DL

     ###### Pointer Registers: 3 types:
-      - IP : instruction Pointer, stores the offset address of the next instruction to be executed.
+      - RIP/EIP/IP : instruction Pointer, stores the offset address of the next instruction to be executed.
 IP in association with the CS register (as CS:IP) gives the complete address of the current instruction in the code segment.
-      - SP : Stack Pointer, provides the offset value within the program stack.
+      - RSP/ESP/SP : Stack Pointer, provides the offset value within the program stack.
 SP in association with the SS register (SS:SP) refers to be current position of data or address within the program stack.
-      - BP : Base Pointer, helps in referencing the parameter variables passed to a subroutine.
+      - RBP/EBP/BP : Base Pointer, helps in referencing the parameter variables passed to a subroutine.
 The address in SS register is combined with the offset in BP to get the location of the parameter.
 BP can also be combined with DI and SI as base register for special addressing.

     ###### Index Registers:
     are used for indexed addressing and sometimes used in addition and subtraction.
 There are two sets of index pointers